skip to content

 The Jewish population was also forced out of their flats when the legal protection of tenants for the Jewish population was abolished in April 1939.
 Landlords were able to terminate a tenancy without further ado by “observing the time limits”.
 In future, Jews were to be housed in pre-determined residential quarters and apartment buildings, so-called “Juden-Häusern” (“Jew Houses”).
 In the early 1940s, the Carlebach School became the largest “Judenhaus” in Leipzig.
 Jewish property was confiscated.
 In Leipzig, the auction company Klemm, among others, was commissioned to collect and auction off the remaining inventory.
 The auctioned items ended up in flats and houses of non-Jewish Germans.
 The proceeds were appropriated by the Nazi state.

-When Leipzig was liberated on 18 April 1945, 19 members of the Jewish community were still living in Leipzig/were still alive.
+When Leipzig was liberated on 18 April 1945, 19 members of the Jewish community were still living in Leipzig.

 After 1945, around 250 Holocaust survivors returned to Leipzig.

-The diverse Jewish life and its infrastructure had been destroyed; families torn apart and driven away by persecution and emigration all over the world or murdered in concentration camps.
+The diverse Jewish life and its infrastructure that once existed in Leipyig had been destroyed; families torn apart and driven away by persecution or emigrated all over the world, or murdered in concentration camps.

 The few Jewish people in Leipzig re-founded the Jewish Religious Community of Leipzig.
 Soon they found support from returning and new Jewish survivors.
 In 1949, the congregation numbered 340 people.

-Due to the partly openly anti-Semitic policies of the GDR government, also in the wake of the Slansky trials, many Jewish citizens again left Leipzig.
-As a result of this bloodletting, only 29 people were registered in the Jewish Religious Community of Leipzig in 1989.
+Due in part to the openly anti-Semitic policies of the GDR government, also in the wake of the Slansky trials, many Jewish citizens left Leipzig again.
+As a result of this, only 29 people were registered in the Jewish Religious Community of Leipzig in 1989.

 The influx of contingent refugees from the former states of the Soviet Union enabled the revival of Jewish life in the city since the 1990s.
 Today, the congregation is the largest Jewish community in Saxony with around 1,300 members.